 I really enjoy introducing myself, because I feel really confident explaining what I do.
 I don’t stumble, I don’t mutter, I don’t look sheepish.
 You should feel confident, too.

 The first part of developing branding is figuring out your vision and mission statements, which involve defining your target audience, and understanding why and how you serve them.
 I combine those things into a sentence that efficiently and effectively introduces myself to others (see: mission statement, below).
 You need this too – and the sooner the better.
 I’ve seen the introductions, or worse, when someone asks you “what do you do?” and you get nervous, flushed, and ramble.
 “I’m…I’m a photographer?
 I do weddings.
 Babies, sometimes, too.”
 Or “I am, well, okay – I am like a coach.
 For people, mostly women but sometimes men.
 Online” … like, what?
 No. Be clear.
 Be confident.
 Be proud!
-The Brand Experience will help you figure out the answers to these hard + confusing questions, so that you can be more confident in your business.

 Here’s the thing – people care about looks.
 If you sell planners all your content is messy and badly formatted, that’s a problem.
 If you are a photographer, but all the photos on your website are terrible quality, that’s a problem.
 If your audience is positive young professional women, but everything you put out is sad, complaining, or angry… that’s a problem.